Medical journalism: Effects on the general public

-Although medical news articles often deliver public health messages effectively, they often convey wrong or misleading information about health care, partly when reporters do not know or cannot convey the results of clinical studies, and partly when they fail to supply reasonable context.
+Although medical news articles often deliver public health messages effectively, they often convey inaccurate or misleading information about healthcare, partly when reporters do not know or cannot convey the results of clinical studies, and partly when they fail to supply reasonable context.
 This can result in unrealistic expectations due to coverage of radical medical procedures and experimental technology.
 Mass media news outlets can also create a "communications storm" to shift attention to a single health issue.
 The lack of health knowledge in the general public creates a situation where a person can be easily swayed to a certain point of view that is cast in the manner in which information is reported.
 Consequently, this can create a potentially unhealthy focus on an illness that in actuality is relatively rare.

-Medical journalism can also influence an individual's quality of health care.
+Medical journalism can also influence an individual's quality of healthcare.
 Due to the relative ease at which information can be obtained on the internet, many people will now question doctors on new medications and treatments for their conditions.
-In more extreme cases, people will compare their symptoms, real or imagined, to various illnesses in attempts to diagnose themselves.
-There have been a few recent studies that have tried to explore the availability of health information as complement to health care or as a substitute yet no direct relationships have been found.
-This is most likely caused by a lack of knowledge or a lack of the ability in the individual to apply the health information once found resulting in seeking health care.
+In more extreme cases, people will compare their perception of their symptoms to various illnesses in attempts to diagnose themselves.

+There have been a few recent studies that have tried to explore the availability of health information as complement to healthcare or as a substitute, yet no direct relationships have been found.
+This is most likely caused by a lack of knowledge or a lack of the ability in the individual to apply the health information once found resulting in seeking healthcare.

 Training

-Only a handful of universities and institutes globally offer undergraduate, postgraduate or diploma level programs related to medical journalism.
+Only a handful of universities and institutes globally offer undergraduate, postgraduate, or diploma level programs related to medical journalism.
 Boston University via its College of Communication conducts a Science and Medical Journalism program leading to a Master of Science degree.